Chang-Hwan Choi

 Chang-Hwan Choi is an American and South Korean engineer and professor specializing in nanofabrication, micro‐ and Nanofluidics, and surface engineering.
 He is currently a professor in the Department of Mechanical Engineering at Stevens Institute of Technology in Hoboken, New Jersey.
-His research focuses on developing micro/nanomanufacturing techniques and multifunctional surface technologies for applications in fluid mechanics, Additive manufacturing, Corrosion protection, and Biomaterials.
+His research focuses on developing micro/nanomanufacturing techniques and multifunctional surface technologies for applications in fluid mechanics, additive manufacturing, corrosion protection, and biomaterials.

 Early life and education

 Choi completed his early studies in South Korea, earning his Bachelor of Science and a Master of Science degree in Aerospace Engineering from Seoul National University.
-He later pursued graduate studies in the United States, obtaining a second Master’s degree in Engineering—with a focus on fluid, thermal, and chemical processes—from Brown University, followed by a PhD in Mechanical Engineering from the University of California, Los Angeles (UCLA) in 2006.
+He later pursued graduate studies in the United States, obtaining a second Master’s degree in Engineering, with a focus on fluid, thermal, and chemical processes, from Brown University, followed by a PhD in Mechanical Engineering from the University of California, Los Angeles (UCLA) in 2006.

 Academic career

-Since joining Stevens Institute of Technology in 2007, Choi has held various academic positions—from Assistant professor to Associate professor, and now as a full Professor.
-At Stevens, Choi is recognized for both his research contributions and his dedication to mentoring students in interdisciplinary projects that bridge classical mechanical engineering with emerging fields such as additive manufacturing and nanofluidics.
-His work is characterized by inspiration from natural structures—such as the micro- and nanoscale features found on lotus leaves and insect wings—to design surfaces with improved functionalities.

-Research and contributions

-Choi’s research encompasses a broad spectrum of topics, including: